 If you are looking for a touch of the exotic, with tropical flair and ancient sophistication, you can’t go wrong with a Sago palm.
 Outdoor Sago palm plants are easy to grow and have a slow growth rate that makes them perfect container plants.
 You can also grow the cycad as an indoor houseplant in cooler climates.
 In summer you can bring your Sago outside until cold temperatures arrive.

 Those of us who live in cooler climes can still care for a Sago palm outside but will need to have the plant mobile.
-The plants are slow growing but can eventually reach 20 feet but may take up to 100 years to achieve this height.
+The plants are slow growing but can eventually reach 20 feet (6 m.), although it may take up to 100 years to achieve this height.
 Due to the slow growth rate, they make ideal container plants and keeping them potted allows you to move them to more favorable conditions, indoors or out.
 Outdoor Sago palm plants benefit from the circulation afforded by the wind and the lighting.
 They are also potential prey to disease and pests which are less likely to happen when they are grown in the home.